distrinet-emu/distrinet-emu.github.io/general_environment.md

 root@master:~$
 ```

-3) Install ansible on your Master Host(if you are not root, add sudo at the beginning of each command).
+3) Install Ansible on your master host (if you are not root, add sudo at the beginning of each command).

-> **_NOTE:_** Ubuntu snap users must install ansible(version>=2.8) on the Master host.
-For that they must provide ansible repository with the latest version as follows.
+> **_NOTE:_** Ubuntu snap users must install Ansible (version>=2.8) on the master host.
+For this purpose, Ansible repository must be provided with the latest version as follows.
 > ``` bash
 > root@master:~$ apt-add-repository ppa:ansible/ansible
 > root@master:~$ apt update
 > ```
 > Other users shall not add the external repository.

-Install ansible as follows
+Install Ansible as follows

 ```bash
 root@master:~$ apt install software-properties-common -y